pbtrre95/The_Nature_Of_Code/01_introduction/05_Normal_and_Gaussian_Distribution/README.md

 # Normal/Gaussian Distribution

-A distribution of values that cluster around an average (referred to as the "mean") is known as a normal dsitribution.
+A distribution of values that cluster around an average (referred to as the "mean") is known as a normal distribution.
 Gaussian functions are used to represent the probability density function of a normal distribution.

 ## The height of the population